alexwal/Deep-Learning/Decision-Trees/README.md

 Running:

-`th mnist_decision_trees.lua -data mnist_train.csv -testprop 0.35 -trees 8 -levels 5 -bins 3 -bagging'
+`th mnist_decision_trees.lua -data mnist_train.csv -testprop 0.35 -trees 8 -levels 5 -bins 3 -bagging`

 results in the construction of a committee of 8 trees which go no deeper than 5 levels deep and at each node make a maximum of a 3-way split.
 The dataset is mnist_train.csv and the proportion of data withheld for testing is 0.35%.